Page 3 - A Closer Look, Installation, Test System

 Turning the graphics card around, Gigabyte's signature blue is now replaced with a very attractive looking black solder mask, with a custom metal back plate that covers pretty much the entire top of the PCB.
 From an aesthetics point of view, I think this design is perfect.
 Like pretty much all high performance video cards in the market today, the Gigabyte G1 Gaming GeForce GTX 970 4GB occupies two slots, and the rear connector panel takes advantage of this configuration.
 Three DisplayPort 1.2 and one HDMI 2.0 connector are found at the top, while one DVI-I and one DVI-D connector is located on the secondary slot.
 This means you can plug in a plethora of displays concurrently without purchasing any accessories separately.
 Actually, Gigabyte's Flex display technology allows you to connect up to four displays in different configurations for multi-monitor gaming.
 Personally, I am a big fan of DisplayPort, as I have two monitors daisy chained together, making only one connector necessary.
 Internally, its SLI bridge connectors are located on the left side of the outer edge.
 And finally, I do not think I need to mention this, but just in case, the connection interface is PCI Express 3.0.

 Four spring loaded screws and two regular screws are located on top of the board to hold the heatsink to the card.
 Once every screw were removed, the heatsink came off with a little bit of force.
 With its quad heatpipe and triple fan configuration, Gigabyte promises its WindForce 3X design runs considerably cooler than non-WindForce models.
 We will post actual temperature results shortly.
 Our photo above should provide a little more insight into the hardware used on Gigabyte's G1 Gaming GeForce GTX 970 card.
 One 6-pin and one 8-pin PCI Express power connector are still located on the outer edge of the board facing towards the side of the chassis, with the clip facing up to allow easier connectors.
-For this non-reference design, Gigabyte has 100% Japanese made solid state capacitors, ferrite core/metal choke, and lower RDS(on) MOFSET for improved reliability, lower power consumption, and lower heat output.
+For this non-reference design, Gigabyte has 100% Japanese brand solid state capacitors, ferrite core/metal choke, and lower RDS(on) MOFSET for improved reliability, lower power consumption, and lower heat output.
 Combined with its 2oz copper PCB, Gigabyte markets this as its Ultra Durable design.
 Every Gigabyte video card I have reviewed in the past has been used in production machines here at APH Networks, and their reliability has always been absolutely top notch.

 The custom heatsink features direct heatpipe contact over the GPU core with thermal pads that go over the memory chips to provide additional cooling.
 The heatsink base has a fairly smooth finish with no excess thermal paste, so it makes pretty good contact with the GM204 chip during operation.
 With all these in mind, Gigabyte promises lower power switching loss, better overclocking capabilities, and lower temperatures just purely due to electronics.
 We will see how it works out in just a moment.